 Tired of your dishes losing their luster after a few trips on the cooktop?
-Well, get rid of uneven cooking and damaged dishes right away with the best heat diffuser for glass and gas stovetop.
+Well, get rid of uneven cooking and damaged dishes right away with the best heat diffuser for gas stove top.

 These devices not only help to protect your precious utensils, but they also ensure even distribution of heat.